WICG/attribution-reporting-api/AGGREGATE.md

   as authenticated data for decryption, see [below](#encrypted-payload).
 The string therefore must be forwarded to the aggregation service unmodified.
 The reporting origin can parse the string to access the encoded fields.

+* The `api` field is a string enum identifying the API that triggered the report.
+  This allows the aggregation service to extend support to other APIs in the future.

 * The `scheduled_report_time` will be the number of seconds since the Unix Epoch (1970-01-01T00:00:00Z, ignoring leap seconds) to align with